 Media accounts of surprise medical bills often portray patients who received bills for thousands of dollars following emergency care.
 Yet what is often overlooked is that the emergency physician's charge comprises only a small portion of those costs.

 Such a high threshold would lock emergency physicians out from IDR over 99 percent of the time.
+Click here to see a zip code breakdown for each state of IDR-eligible emergency services.

 While it's often cited that "1 in 3" or "1 in 4" emergency visits result in a surprise medical bill, the actual rate of care provided by emergency physicians who are out-of-network is estimated to range between 4 and 8 percent.